Apollo in the Forge of Vulcan: History

+Joseph's Tunic in the house of the Spanish ambassador to the Papal States.
+Velázquez brought back these two paintings with him to Spain.

 Subject

-The painting depicts the moment when the god Apollo, identifiable by the crown of laurel on his head, visits Vulcan, who is found making weapons for war.
-The god Apollo tells Vulcan that his wife, Venus, is having an affair with Mars, the god of war.
-For this reason, the other figures in the room are looking in surprise at the god who has just appeared before them, some of them even opening their mouths to indicate surprise.
+The subject is taken from Roman mythology, specifically from Ovid's Metamorphoses.
+The painting depicts the moment when the god Apollo, identifiable by the crown of laurel on his head, visits Vulcan.
+The god Apollo is telling Vulcan that his wife, Venus, is having an affair with Mars, the god of war, for whom he is forging armour at this very moment.
+Vulcan and his helpers are looking in surprise, some even with their mouths open.

 Velázquez was inspired to create this work by an engraving by Antonio Tempesta, modifying it greatly and centering the narrative action on the arrival of Apollo, using a classical baroque style.
 It emphasises contemporary interest in nude figures, influenced by Greco-Roman statuary and the classical movement of Guido Reni.
 The frieze-style method of composition could also come from Reni.
 On the other hand, the clear shades of the figure of Apollo are reminiscent of Guercino.

 This work was created in Rome without commission at the request of the painter Peter Paul Rubens who had also visited Spain in 1629.
 Velázquez painted two large canvases in the house of the Spanish ambassador.
 These two canvases formed a pair and were brought back to Spain with his luggage: Joseph's Tunic and Apollo in the Forge of Vulcan.